 Cochrane-Woods Library houses the Nebraska Wesleyan University Archives and Special Collections, which consist of documents identified as having permanent informational and historical value to the institution.
 Included are records produced in the daily operation of the University, as well as material relating to NWU, its faculty, staff, and students, and their activities.
-The University makes these collections available for research purposes, but sets conditions on their use.
-View the access policy for details on the use of archives.

 The core mission of the Archives is as follows:

 - To appraise, collect, organize, describe, make available, and preserve primary and secondary resource materials emphasizing the documentation of the Nebraska Wesleyan University

 - To provide adequate facilities for the retention and preservation of such records